Mutual grooming

 Mutual grooming involves two individuals grooming each other.

-•That person can see parts of your body that are out of your sight.
+• This person can inspect parts of your body that are out of your sight,

-•Someone grooming you is in a better place to work on those areas.
+• The person grooming you may be in a better position to work on those areas,

-But, mutual grooming doesn't work for pressure grooming
+But, mutual grooming only works for superficial grooming

-The deep skin grooming performed using pressure strokes, on the other hand, relies heavily on the information that you receive from the skin that is being groomed.
+Pressure grooming and fold forcing depend heavily on the information you receive from the skin that is being groomed.

-If someone else was to try deep skin grooming on you, they would not have the necessary feedback and they could hurt you badly.
+If someone were to pressure groom your skin, they would not have the necessary feedback, and they could hurt you badly.

 You could even stay stuck with the pain, since you wouldn't even understand what the other person has done.